-Today, many of these exquisitely preserved buildings have been converted into museums, all of which are worth a visit.
-But with no less than nine major museums in the city center alone, there was no way I could possibly visit them all, so I selected two that seemed to be most highly recommended.
+Today, many of these exquisitely preserved buildings house the museums of Zacatecas, all of which are worth a visit.
+But with no less than nine major museums in the city center alone, there was no way I could possibly visit them all.
+I selected two that were most highly recommended.

 The Rafael Coronel Museo de Mascaras Mexicana (Mexican Mask Museum) is perhaps best known, as it is included on every list of top attractions in Zacatecas.
 In this case, the lists are right; this is one museum that should not be missed, if only to stroll through its amazing, lush grounds.
 Housed in the former San Francisco Convent, the museum boasts the largest collection of masks in all of Mexico.
 The main exhibit, “The Face of Mexico,” presents a large portion of the ten thousand authentic masks in the museum’s collection, many of which are still used today by indigenous tribes during festivals and traditional ceremonies.
 Other exhibits include puppets from the Rosette Aranda Company, pre-Columbian pots and vases, terracotta figurines from colonial Mexico, and other art displays from pre-Hispanic to contemporary times, but the masks are the stars.